 - A signed copy of the EV Authorization Form.

-- Your company’s Dun & Bradstreet number, an attestation letter from a licensed professional, or a business profile from another Qualified Information Source.
+- Your company’s Dun & Bradstreet number, a business profile from another Qualified Information Source, or an attestation letter from a licensed professional.

 For full details, please read What Are the Requirements for SSL.com EV Certificates?